himelbrand/react-native-ble-peripheral/README.md

 # React Native BLE Peripheral
 Native BLE Peripheral in React Native (no support for IOS at the moment)

-## Welcome!
+## Welcome

-this is a simulator for a BLE peripheral, to help with testing BLE apps without an actual peripheral BLE device this project is not yet complete, for all ready parts see documentation below.
+This is a simulator for a BLE peripheral, to help with testing BLE apps without an actual peripheral BLE device this project is not yet complete, for all ready parts see documentation below.
 (docs are not complete, feel free to improve them)